Edgio/terraform-provider-edgecast/docs/resources/waf_scopes.md

 - `profile_audit_id` (String) Indicates the system-defined ID for the managed rule that will audit production traffic for this Security Application Manager configuration.
 - `profile_prod_action` (Block Set, Max: 1) Describes the type of action that will take place when the managed rule defined within the `profile_prod_id` property is violated. (see [below for nested schema](#nestedblock--scope--profile_prod_action))
 - `profile_prod_id` (String) Indicates the system-defined ID for the managed rule that will be applied to production traffic for this Security Application Manager configuration.
+- `recaptcha_action_name` (String) Indicates the name assigned to the action that will take place when the bot manager with recaptcha type defined within the BotManagerConfigId property is violated.
+- `recaptcha_secret_key` (String) Indicates the secret key assigned to the bot manager with recaptcha type defined within the BotManagerConfigId property.
+- `recaptcha_site_key` (String) Indicates the reCaptcha site key assigned to the bot manager with recaptcha type defined within the BotManagerConfigId property.
 - `rules_audit_action` (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the `rules_audit_id` property is violated. (see [below for nested schema](#nestedblock--scope--rules_audit_action))
 - `rules_audit_id` (String) Indicates the system-defined ID for the custom rule set that will audit production traffic for this Security Application Manager configuration.
 - `rules_prod_action` (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the `rules_prod_id` property is violated. (see [below for nested schema](#nestedblock--scope--rules_prod_action))